MylesJPritchett/MylesJPritchett/README.md

 # About Me
 Hi, I’m Myles, a software devloper from Sydney, Australia

-I’m interested in Free/Libre and Open Source Software, CLI tools and Game Development.
+I’m interested in a whole lot of 'stuff'

 ## Things I am Currently Learning and Improving on